Tinram/URL-Response/url_response/README.md

 ## URL Monitor

-A variation of URL Response to constantly monitor URL status codes in a terminal.
+A variation of URL Response to constantly monitor URL status/time responses in a terminal.

 ### Run